benshimonz/V1/README.md

 ## Starting a Pattern with a Quantifier

-A third way to use a quantifier is at the start of a pattern.
+**A third way to use quantifiers** is at the start of a pattern.
 On its left side - the pattern's start, while each right component may start with either:

 * An entity (red / blue / yellow)
 * A quantifier